Antipurity/sensor-network/docs/ROADMAP.md

                 - ✓ By default, make Ctrl+Up/Ctrl+Down give +1/-1 reward.
             - ❌ `RewardFeedback`, which waits 8 steps to get feedback then calls its function to get the reward.
 The most natural function is a discriminator between data & feedback, or a simple difference if lazy.
 (Why, is actual prediction too hard?
 Or too easy, have to meta-learn it through reward too? `(a-b).abs().backward()` is probably more robust.)
             - ✓ Limiter: ✓ by-FPS, ❌ by-bandwidth (quite specific, and humans usually think in terms of FPS rather than throughput).
-            - ⋯ Start & end timestamps of an observation.
-(This is the only way we can do things like "resample at a different framerate" and "summarize an interval such that down-the-line predictions are most predictive", which is how we move from the fragile next-frame prediction to something far more robust.)
+            - ✓ Start & end timestamps of an observation.
+(The only way to do things like "users have different framerates and network connectivity" and "training can skip as much as it wants", to move from fragile next-frame prediction to something far more robust that can scale beyond about 1 minute.)
-                - TODO: Where exactly are they situated?
-In particular, what if we only have one `user` part?
-How to squeeze a usable timestamp into just 4 numbers?
             - ⋯ `Visualize`, with a list of `Sensor`s on which to call `.visualize({data, cellShape}, DOMelem)`, so that humans can match data to a familiar format and thus learn a new representation of it.
 Infer sensors by name (by turning names into byte-strings, and pre-constructing regexes from sensors' names), so that even old and remote data is visualizable.
                 - ⋯ `Visualize.all()({data, cellShape})`, which returns a `<canvas>` on which green=1 black=0 red=-1 4×4 pixels are drawn, with empty pixels between reward/user/name and data.
             - ⋯ Shuffle cells (for non-Transformer consumption); sort cells (for human consumption).
             - ⋯ Add `-error…error` random numbers to `data`, if there is error.
             - ⋯ To save feedback of even non-noData cells, a transform that splits such cells into `noData` and `noFeedback` cells.
 (Also set `cell[1]` to -1 for no-feedback and 1 for no-data, to put past-like actions first and adaptation second.)
-            - ⋯ Try an echo-state network, and see whether that makes `Sound` better or worse.
+            - ⋯ With a semi-trained-by-SSL RNN (such as [BYOL](https://arxiv.org/abs/2006.07733) with [Transformer-like transitions](https://arxiv.org/pdf/2102.11174.pdf)), hook its output at a few points to `Sound`.
+Hopefully, with the variance captured, it will sound much better and can fit much more info into the same bandwidth.
-                - ⋯ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
-(Procedural music.)
+                - ❌ Also find a music GAN, and train an RNN-from-observations that maximizes the discriminator's score.
+(Why, bored?)
-                - ⋯ Also try mangling feedback, and having keyboard and camera input and camera-with-some-SSL-NN.
-See whether we can get something even remotely passable to work.
-(And have the visualization UI that first collects feedback, trains a model on it when asked, and when ready, actually uses the model.)
             - ❌ Ask the user to rename cells using feedback.
 (Feedback is value-only, and besides, it's probably inferior to AI translation from meager user data to full feedback, which is already trivially achievable by observing the user, demanding actions, and a handler that defers to an AI model.
 BMI?
 Pfft, AI translation is superior.)
         - ⋯ `.Handler`:
             - TODO: Text in `README.md` (and is text really any good if each word doesn't have infinite depth, and links are everywhere):